hakonko/QuizML/README.md

 - Backend: create new questions and edit old ones
 - Quiz questions are selected based on your merits
 - Statistics overview in dashboard (work in progress)
+- Images in quiz
+- Get overview over right and wrong answers

 ## Getting started